Jim Fried – Program Director

 Jim Fried grew up in St. Louis, Missouri where his love for the outdoors was born.
 The woods and beautiful places instilled a desire for nature and a yearning for more.
 The beautiful Wind River Range of Wyoming was the stepping stone to his outdoor education.
 Backpacking trips that exposed him to the wilderness of the west was an integral component that bought him closer and closer to the WCC.

 Jim graduated with a Double major in Geography and Environment and Natural Resources.
 He now resides in Centennial, Wyoming in a cabin with his chainsaw, skis, and mountain bike.
 He has been with the program since the summer of 2012 where he started out as a crew member.
 His desire for hard work and living in the outdoors was shaped by that amazing first season with the Wyoming Conservation Corps.
-Since then he has elevated to the position of Crew Leader, and currently the Field Supervisor.
+Since then he has elevated to the position of Crew Leader, Field Supervisor, Project Coordinator and now the Program Director.
 This program allows him to be with like minded people who relish hard work, and appreciate being in amazing places.

 “Never doubt a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” -Margaret Mead

 Tyler Carroll – Project Coordinator

 Originally from Parker CO, Tyler came to Laramie in 2013 to attend the University of Wyoming.
 Tyler is currently majoring in Geography and Environment and Natural Resources, and minors in Sustainability and Outdoor Leadership.
 Tyler gained a passion for the outdoors through Boy Scouts, where he earned the rank of Eagle and was introduced to conservation.
 He worked for the WCC in 2016 as a crew member then as a crew leader in 2017 which further established his passion for conservation work.
 Last year Tyler worked at the Outdoor Program as a trip leader which also reestablished his desire to lead in an outdoor setting.
 The majority of his free time is spent outdoors mountain biking, skiing, hiking, rafting, fly-fishing, and really anything else you can do outside.